Brno

 Třebíč

-Located in Moravia, the town of Třebíč is home to one of Europe’s best-preserved Jewish ghettos.
-In the ghetto there are over 120 houses, two synagogues and a cemetery.
-Together with the city’s St. Procopius Basilica, the ghetto has been designated a UNESCO World Heritage Site.
+Třebíč is a town located in the region of Moravia and home to one of Europe’s best-preserved Jewish ghettos.
+In the ghetto there are over 120 houses, two synagogues and a burial ground.
+Together with the city’s Saint Procopius Basilika/Bazilika svatého Prokopa, the ghetto is designated as a UNESCO World Heritage Site.

 Telc, Czech Republic